Hugh I of Cyprus: Regency and marriage

 King Aimery died of food poisoning on 1 April 1205; Hugh, by then the king's only surviving son, was nine years old.
 The crowns of Jerusalem and Cyprus parted ways: Isabella died soon after Aimery, and her daughter Maria succeeded her in Jerusalem while Cyprus passed to Hugh.
 Hugh's heir presumptive was his elder sister, Burgundia.
 The High Court of Cyprus appointed her husband, Walter of Montbéliard, to rule Cyprus as regent.
 Walter also became Hugh's guardian.
 Walter was an energetic and ambitious regent; he launched an unsuccessful attempt to establish Cypriot rule in Satalia (now Antalya, Turkey), and arranged for Helvis, sister of Hugh and Burgundia, to marry his kinsman, Odo of Dampierre.

 Hugh reached marriageable age upon turning thirteen in 1208.
 According to the marriage agreement King Aimery had made with Count Henry, Hugh was to marry Alice, the eldest surviving daughter of Count Henry and Queen Isabella.
 In 1206, at Walter's request, Pope Innocent III instructed the Latin patriarch of Jerusalem, Albert of Vercelli, to look into the agreement and judge whether implementing it would be beneficial to the Latin East.
 John and Philip of Ibelin were uncles and guardians of Henry's daughters, Alice and Philippa, and were also maternal kin of King Hugh.
 They agreed to the union and promised that, if Alice died before the marriage could be celebrated, the king could marry the younger sister, Philippa, instead.
 Alice was then the heir presumptive to the Kingdom of Jerusalem and had a strong claim to the County of Champagne.
 Walter probably pushed for the marriage because, if Alice's half-sister Queen Maria died childless, it would bring the Kingdom of Jerusalem under Hugh's rule.
 A papal dispensation was needed—and granted—because the marriage of Hugh's father to Alice's mother, concluded after Henry's death, made Hugh and Alice stepsiblings.

 According to the historian George Francis Hill, Hugh married Alice in 1208.
-Hill's colleague Peter W. Edbury argues that this dating, though frequent, is "unwarranted", and that Eracles is right in placing the marriage just before September 1210.
+Hill's colleague Peter W. Edbury argues that this dating, though frequent, is "unwarranted", and that the Eracles is right in placing the marriage just before September 1210.
 The Gestes des Chiprois and the Annales de Terre Sainte date it to 1211.